petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 Creating a database dump requires different commands for PostgreSQL and MySQL databases.
 See [Creating a Database Dump](./creating-a-database-dump.md) for more steps specific to your type of database.

 These steps dump your database and compress it into a resulting `database.gz` file.

+!!! tip
+    To ignore a database when creating a dump, use the LCP_DUMP_DATABASES_TO_IGNORE variable.

 ### Creating the Volume File